redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/exercises/3-patching/automated-patch-management.md

 #### 6\.
 Navigate back to Satellite to examine smart automation

--   Click on 'Content' then 'Content Hosts' and select RHEL7.
+-   Click on 'Content' then 'Content Views' and select RHEL7.
 Notice the new content view version.

 -   Navigate to Hosts > All Hosts and select node1.example.com.
 Select the 'content' tab under Details.
 Notice that the Installable errata has decreased.
 This indicates that we have applied our updates.